Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Massless scalar field equation in static and spherically symmetric Bardeen black hole surrounded by PFDM

 The general covariant equation of a massless scalar field in curved spacetime can be given by

 For separating the radial and angular directions, we introduce

 and

-Here $Y_{l}(r,\theta)$ and $r_*$ are the spherical harmonics and tortoise coordinate, respectively.
-And then we substitute Eqs.~(\ref{eq:spherically metric}), (\ref{tr}) and (\ref{rx}) into the Eq.~(\ref{KGg}), so a Schr\"{o}dinger-like equation representing a massless scalar field perturbation in the black hole space-time under consideration can be expressed as
+Here $Y_{l}(\theta,\phi)$ and $r_*$ are the spherical harmonics function and tortoise coordinate, respectively.
+And then we substitute Eqs.~(\ref{eq:spherically metric}), (\ref{tr}) and (\ref{rx}) into Eq.~(\ref{KGg}), so a Schr\"{o}dinger-like equation representing a massless scalar field perturbation in the considered black hole spacetime can be expressed as

 where